priyankaOracle/NewsValidationSite/README.md

 executionmode : This parameter can take two values:
   local: This is a developer mode in which the framework will open browser and all UI actions will be visible.
   pipeline: This is CI/CD or pipeline mode in which the framework will run in 'headless' fashion.

+This frameworks also supports screenshots on  success and failure scenarios.
+The report location can be found at :
+  <root>/main/target/cucumber-reports/advanced-reports/cucumber-html-reports

 **Support Matrix**
 News Website URLs: https://www.theguardian.com/tone/news